 Ruxandra Guidi has over twelve years of experience working in public radio, magazines, and multimedia, and has reported throughout the United States, the Caribbean, South and Central America, as well as Mexico and the U.S.-Mexico border region.

 After earning a Master’s degree in journalism from U.C.
-Berkeley in 2002, she assisted independent producers The Kitchen Sisters; then worked as a reporter and producer for NPR's Latino USA, for the BBC daily public radio news program, The World, the CPB-funded Fronteras Desk in San Diego-Tijuana, and KPCC Public Radio's Immigration and Emerging Communities beat in Los Angeles.
+Berkeley in 2002, she assisted independent producers The Kitchen Sisters; then worked as a reporter and producer for NPR's Latino USA, the BBC daily public radio news program, The World, the CPB-funded Fronteras Desk in San Diego-Tijuana, and KPCC Public Radio's Immigration and Emerging Communities beat in Los Angeles.
+She currently serves as a board member of Homelands Productions and the Association of Independents in Radio (AIR).

 Bear Guerra is a photographer whose work addresses globalization, development, and social and environmental justice issues.
 He was a Ted Scripps Fellow in Environmental Journalism for the 2013-2014 academic year at the University of Colorado - Boulder.

 In addition to editorial assignments, he often works on long-term projects, and collaborates with non-profit organizations working for human rights and on environmental issues.
 His photo essays and images have been published and exhibited widely, both in the United States and abroad.